This is the authentic Italian hot chocolate recipe, the thick drink you will savor in any “bar” (cafe) in Italy.

 HOW TO MAKE AUTHENTIC ITALIAN HOT CHOCOLATE

 Depending on your taste, you can make Italian hot chocolate super dense or make it a bit more drinkable.
-You’ll get the desired consistency by adding or completely cutting cornstarch.
-One teaspoon per serving will give you a medium dense consistency.
+YYou’ll get the desired consistency by adding or completely cutting cornstarch.
+One teaspoon per serving will give you a medium-dense texture.

 But cornstarch is tricky: it might clump into unpleasant lumps.
 To avoid it, you must stir the hot chocolate constantly until perfectly done.
 Don’t worry, it doesn’t take that long.